-Whether you're a science buff or love to visit unique places, Green Bank, West Virginia's National Radio Astronomy Observatory (NRAO) is a must-see stop.
+Whether you are a science buff or love to visit unique places, Green Bank, West Virginia's National Radio Astronomy Observatory (NRAO) is a must-see stop.
 The observatory's Robert C. Byrd Green Bank Telescope is the largest completely steerable radio telescope on Earth, and it defies description.
 You can take a tour of the complex, see the behemoth telescope and spend time in the Science Center learning about radio astronomy.

 NRAO Green Bank is located in Pocahontas County, W. Va., on state route 92/28.
 The only way to get there is to drive.
 While the roads are in very good condition, you will be driving in the mountains; expect curves and steep grades.

 The observatory complex is open from 8:30 a. m. to 7:00 p. m. daily, Memorial Day through Labor Day.
 Tours are offered from 9:00 a. m. to 6:00 p. m. at the top of the hour.

+During the rest of the year, the complex is open Thursdays through Mondays.
 From the day after Labor Day - October 31, the observatory and museum are open from 8:30 a. m. to 7:00 p. m.
 Tours are offered from 9:00 a. m. to 6:00 p. m. at the top of each hour.
 From November to the Friday before Memorial Day, you can visit from 10:00 a.

 m. to 6:00 p. m.
 Tours are offered at 11:00 a. m., 1:00 p. m. and 3:00 p. m.

-Address and Telephone Number
+NRAO Address, Website, Email and Telephone Number

 Green Bank, WV